mattdibi/eclipsecon-keyboard-talk/slides.md

 <!--
 Here's why:
 - I've always used the pinkies incorrectly especially for pressing the "shift" key which made them hurt after a day of work.
 With the miryoku layout I am forced to use the index and to alternate between left and right hand (which is the correct way of doing it).
 I also used to press the spacebar with my index finger, these keyboard made me drop this bad habit.
-- The "limitation" of they keyboard made me discover new ways of typing: I can't keep backspace pressed to delete a word if I need to because this triggers the layer, due to this I discovered (and *actually started using*) the alt/cmd+backspace combinations which improved my typing habits again.
+- The "limitation" of they keyboard made me discover new ways of typing: I can't keep backspace pressed to delete a word if I need to because this triggers the layer, due to this I discovered the alt+backspace/cmd+backspace combinations which improved my typing habits again.
-- Due to their placement (home-row mods) shortcuts are so much easier to type.
-For word-wise navigation I use the Option-Arrows to move aroun.
+- Due to home-row mods placement, shortcuts are so much easier to type.
+For word-wise navigation I use the Option-Arrows to move around.
 Doing so on a normal keyboard would move my hand away, with this keyboard I can stay on the home row!
 And this is true for a lot of shortcuts
 - Accessing symbols is much easier now since I no longer need to reposition my hands and thus I'm using Vim command that depends on these symbols much more frequently.
 - I've yet to encounter a key combination that I cannot type
 - It is just plain **fun** to use, really